GabeMaker/command-line/README.md

 *(from Makers Academy PreCourse)*

-This is a collection of of some of the most useful shell commands
+This is a collection of some of the most useful shell commands